 This is another especially good way to ensure you experience lower crowds.
-Due to increased demand while Universal is still limiting attendance, this is another great way to ensure you get into the parks.
 Because so many locals visit on the weekends, we recommend avoiding them if you absolutely can.
 If you cannot avoid it, you most definitely should arrive early at the parks.

 5. Have a Plan

 Crowds and lines can cost you lots of time.
 The best approach to surviving the Universal Orlando holiday crowds is coming up with a plan.
 We offer park plans for each of the parks that are great for crowd level 5s, 6s, 7s and 8s, which cover most of the season.
 Our crowd calendar can give you an idea of what your days will be like.
 Start your planning with our printable Quick-Start Universal Orlando Planning Guide.
 For the tadpoles, make sure to print out our packing list coloring page that they can use to help with the planning.

 Your trip within the parks will go a lot smoother if you arrive with a plan in place.
 Figure out your must-dos.
 Do you want to ride The Incredible Hulk Coaster more than once?
 Is riding Hagrid's Magical Creatures Motorbike Adventure the only thing you want to do?
 Are you looking forward to dining at Toothsome Chocolate Emporium, or will a quick slice of pizza do?
 We always put together a short list of priorities by family member.
 That way we can best strategize and make sure no one, especially Tad and Lily, are left out.
 Prioritize what you want to do, and understand you might not get in everything, especially when navigating through Universal Orlando holiday crowds.

 6. Review Your Safety Plan